 How do the Jennis HIIT Run sessions actually work?

-It’s a type of high-intensity interval training (HIIT) that involves short bursts of intense exercise performed at speed, followed by a slower rest period in one workout.
-Sprint HIITs have played a key part in Jess’ training schedule, and she and her coach Toni Minichello have tailored the session to suit you.
 There are Beginner, Intermediate and Advanced sessions, and you don’t need any equipment or a timer, as Jess will talk you through when you need to run and when to reduce your pace.

-Total time = 18 minutes
+Total time = 18 minutes or 23 minutes 40

 2-minute warm up